IRS Special Edition Tax Tip 2016-14, September 29, 2016

 - Keep a Copy of Your Return.
 Be sure to keep a copy of your tax return and supporting documents for at least three years.
 Among other things, this will make filing next year’s return easier.
 When you e-file your 2016 return, for example, you will often need the adjusted gross income (AGI) amount from your 2015 return.

 - File On Time.
 If you owe taxes, file on time to avoid a potential late filing penalty.
 If you owe and can’t pay all of your taxes, pay as much as you can to reduce interest and penalties for late payment.
 You might also consider an installment agreement where you can pay over time.

 - More Time for the Military.
 Military members and those serving in a combat zone generally get more time to file.
 If this applies to you, you typically have until at least 180 days after you leave the combat zone to both file returns and pay any taxes due.

 - More Time in Disaster Areas.
 If you have an extension and live or work in a disaster area, you often have more time to file.
 Currently, taxpayers in parts of Louisiana and West Virginia have additional extensions beyond Oct.
 17. See the disaster relief page on IRS.gov for details.

 - Try Easy-to-Use Tools on IRS.gov.
 Use the EITC Assistant to see if you’re eligible for the credit.
 Use the Interactive Tax Assistant tool to get answers to common tax questions.
 The IRS Tax Map gives you a single point to get tax law information by subject.
-Find them all here.
+Find all Tools here.